Sports in Vancouver: Media

 Vancouver's major daily newspapers, the Vancouver Sun and Vancouver Province, provide extensive coverage of local sports.
 CKNW was historically the main radio broadcaster of Vancouver's sports teams, but CKST, an all-sports station founded in 2001, broadcasts the Canucks, Lions, Whitecaps and Canadians As of 2007.
 On television, most events are carried by Sportsnet Pacific, TSN, CBC, or Shaw TV.
+Additionally, CTV presently broadcasts Seattle Seahawks games through its partnership with the NFL.